votchallenge/website/contents/vots2023/index.md

 <div class="icon-left"><i class="glyphicon glyphicon-bullhorn hugeicon"></i> </div>
 <h4>Do you want to stay informed?</h4>

 More details coming soon.
-Subscribe to the new VOT mailing list by [sending an empty email](mailto:votchallange-join@lists.arnes.si).
+Subscribe to the new VOT mailing list by [sending an empty email](mailto:votchallange-join@lists.arnes.si) or follow us on [Twitter](https://twitter.com/votchallenge).
 </div>